1. About Buscopan

 Can I take Buscopan with other IBS remedies?

-Usually it's best not to take Buscopan at the same time as other IBS remedies – just take one or the other.
+Do not take Buscopan at the same time as other irritable bowel syndrome (IBS) remedies – just take one type of remedy at a time.

 Are there other IBS remedies?